After-Shock/Cloudbox-wiki/NZB-Hydra.md

  1. Go to the "Indexers" tab and add your indexers.
 Be sure to click `Save` when done.

- 1. Go to the "Main" tab and make note of the `API key`.
-This will be used later.

  1. Downloaders:

     1. "Add new downloader" -> "NZBGet".